danfuzz/samizdat/doc/language-guide/06-control.md

 `for` accepts one or more comma-separated generator binding expressions in parentheses.
-Each one is of the form `name in expression`, where `name` is an arbitrary variable name, and `expression` is an arbitrary expression, except that it must yield either a collection or a generator.
-For the purposes of iteration, collections are treated as if they are converted to generators via `generatorFromValue`.
+Each one is of the form `name in expression`, where `name` is an arbitrary variable name, and `expression` is an arbitrary expression, except that it must yield either a generator (including possibly a collection).

 Within the block body of a `for`, each of the named variables is bound to one element from its corresponding generator.
 The block is called